The Importance of an Individualized Bipolar Disorder Treatment Plan

-Toward Individualized Bipolar Disorder Treatment
+Toward an Individualized Bipolar Disorder Treatment Plan

 In the past two decades, increasing recognition of the diversity found within bipolar disorder has led to the creation of new pharmacological therapies designed to treat the varied symptomatologies of those living with these illnesses.
 A growing body of research is also calling into question outdated thinking has typically regarded bipolar I as the most damaging type of bipolar disorder, spurring the mental health community to provide better and earlier psychotherapeutic and psychosocial treatment for all bipolar types.
 While acuity of presentation may indeed vary, suffering does not; people with any type of bipolar disorder can experience deep emotional and behavioral disturbances as the result of their illness and may require intensive treatment.

-So what does intensive bipolar disorder treatment look like?
+So what does an intensive bipolar disorder treatment plan look like?
 There are as many answers as there are manifestations of the disorder itself.
 There is no single way to treat bipolar disorder because bipolar disorder is not a single illness, but a set of multidimensional conditions that manifest differently in each person.
 As such, it is vital to seek out a treatment program that will design an individualized treatment plan to address your specific symptoms while harnessing your unique strengths.

 What to Look for in a Bipolar Disorder Treatment Program

-A high-quality, individualized treatment program will begin with a comprehensive psychological assessmentto gain full diagnostic clarity and correct potential misdiagnosis.
+A high-quality, individualized bipolar treatment program will begin with a comprehensive psychological assessmentto gain full diagnostic clarity and correct potential misdiagnosis.
 This assessment also gives clinicians insight into your personality, your goals, and the ways bipolar disorder has affected your life.
 With this information in mind, a treatment plan will then be crafted that seeks to both address acute symptoms and create a solid foundation for ongoing wellness.

 For people with bipolar disorder, pharmacological therapy is typically a vital cornerstone in any treatment plan, and you will work with your psychiatrist to develop a medication regimen that addresses your symptoms most effectively with the fewest possible side effects.
 But bipolar disorder treatment isn’t just about medication; while psychotropics can provide great relief of symptoms, bipolar disorders are typically chronic illnesses that must be continuously managed throughout your life.
 As such, it is imperative that you gain the skills and insight to understand the role of bipolar disorder in your life, identify destabilizing triggers, learn how to cope with distress, and begin to repair the damage your illness may have done to your sense of self.
 Through a personalized mix of individual, group, and holistic therapies delivered by expert clinicians, you can immerse yourself in the work of healing using cutting-edge methods proven to help people with bipolar disorder recover and begin to redefine yourself outside of your illness.

-Bridges to Recovery offers comprehensive, residential treatment for people struggling with mental health disorders as well as co-occurring substance abuse and eating disorders.
 Contact us to learn more about our renowned Los Angeles-based program and how we can help you or your loved one start the journey toward lasting wellness.

 Image Source: Unsplash user Caleb Frith